maiabennett/DLMS/documentation.md

 - editPanel: Edits the information associated with an existing flow cytometry panel.
 - printPanel: Prints all information associated with the indicated existing flow cytometry panel, including its panel information (name, associated compensation matrix, whether it is currently used, any associated comments) and information on all of its component conjugated fluorophores (marker, fluorophore, catalog information, gene product) in table format.

-### Assay data
+### Assay data functions
 - addDonor: Adds a new human donor.
 - editDonor: Edits the information associated with an existing human donor.
 - addAssay: Adds a new Denton Lab assay.
 - editAssay: Edits the information associated with an existing Denton Lab assay.
 - addFile: Adds a new flow cytometry file.
 - editFile: Edits the information associated with an existing flow cytometry file.
 - printFlow: Prints all information associated with the selected field.
-Selecting by assayID prints all information for the indicated assay (assayID, donorID, run date, member contributions by their specific roles, comments) and all conditions known to be tested in the indicated assay (retrived using the flow files associated with the assay).
-Selecting by donorID prints all information for the
+Selecting by assay ID prints all information for the indicated assay (assay ID, donor ID, run date, member contributions by their specific roles, comments) and all conditions known to be tested in the indicated assay (retrived using the flow files associated with the assay).
+Selecting by donor ID prints all information for the indicated donor (donor ID, age, ethnicity, sex, collection date, any associated comments) and all assays associated with the indicated donor.
+Selecting by file name prints select information (assay ID, donor ID, run date, comments) for each assay associated with files of that name.
+Selecting by condition tested prints select information (assay ID, donor ID, run date, comments) for each assay testing the indicated condition.
+Selecting by flow panel ID

 ## Areas for future improvement & expansion
 ### Improvements